 - The economic bond between Pakistan and its diaspora seems to be thriving and consistent, while the political affiliation is not vibrant among the new generation.
 Unlike the earlier generation, the younger generation is less connected with the political heritage of Kashmir cause, causing a generation as well as leadership gap while advocating Pakistan's narrative. - Similarly, Pakistani diaspora also lacks intellectual depth on the issue of Kashmir.
 It restricts their capacity to become well-informed interlocutors highlighting the Kashmir dispute to the Western officials, politicians, and academia.
 Demonstrations, rallies or processions are certainly significant but leave only a short-term impact, contrary to the in-depth intellectual comprehension, which could be more convincing.
 Hence, efforts must be made to encourage an intellectual transference of the Dispute for the generations to come. - Moreover, Pakistani diaspora is markedly fragmented on geographical, political, ethnic, religious and professional lines.
 These crevices are pronouncedly evident in professional associations, charity foundations, religious organizations, political entities and assemblages for the Kashmir cause as well.
 Regrettably, they pursue their own social and political goals.
-As a result, these organizations remain structurally divergent, lacking any effective coordination and direction, needed to promote the Kashmir cause.
-On the contrary, the Indian diaspora is more nationalist in its approach and their political parties do not need to have any political outfit abroad. - Most of the Pakistani diaspora organizations on Kashmir do not even run proper websites to highlight the Indian atrocities.
+As a result, these organizations remain structurally divergent, lacking any effective coordination and direction, needed to promote the Kashmir cause. - Most of the Pakistani diaspora organizations on Kashmir do not even run proper websites to highlight the Indian atrocities.
 Some of them mainly rely on Facebook pages, having limited followers, and occasionally upload few posts and video clips from Pakistani media (in Urdu language) about the Indian human rights violations.
 Their approach is more reactionary on the foreign policy issues or in response to a demand by the diplomatic missions in the host countries.
 It lacks a regular practice to peruse the issues as part of strategic communication planning. - Though the Kashmir uprising, and the Indian illegal actions, invariably revitalize the spirit of diaspora, but momentarily only.
 The momentum drops down as the time passes by. - New generation is considerably deprived off as well from leading the due course, since it is mostly restricted to the generation holding the reins from previous decades.
 Moreover, Pakistan Embassy in US and High Commission in UK are maintaining an out-dated list of prominent Pakistani diaspora.
-They are often obliged by quick visas, testified documents, invitations on diplomatic events and meetings with the Pakistani officials in exchange of seeking their facilitation on occasions like demonstration on February 5, (Kashmir Solidarity Day) which is held in a typical give-and-take style just to ensure their participation in the gatherings. - Pakistan has also been unsuccessful in contesting for the Kashmir issue on various forums, such as, think thanks and media in the absence of any cohesive strategy.
+They are often obliged by quick visas, testified documents, invitations on diplomatic events and meetings with the Pakistani officials in exchange of seeking their facilitation on occasions like demonstration on February 5, (Kashmir Solidarity Day) - which is held in a typical give-and-take style just to ensure their participation in the gatherings.

+Pakistan has also been unsuccessful in contesting for the Kashmir issue on various forums, such as, think thanks and media in the absence of any cohesive strategy.
 This keeps the narrative of Pakistan on the Kashmir dispute significantly oblivious to its own diaspora.